zhukovdm/smartwalk-docs/content/adm.md

 ### Dumping database

-Create a dump of the current database state:
+Dump the current database state:

 ```bash
 $ make dump
 ```

-The command creates `keyword.txt` and `place.txt` in `./assets/dump/`.
+The command creates `keyword.txt` and `place.txt` in the `./assets/dump/` folder.

-If necessary, archive files for publishing:
+If necessary, archive these files for publishing:

 ```bash
 $ cd ./assets/dump/